-I personally believe that each meal we sit down to enjoy, we want to ideally fill our plate ½ to ¾ full of vegetables, and this includes both starchy and non-starchy veg, as recommended by Dr Sarah Ballantyne of The Paleo Mom website.
+I personally believe that each meal we sit down to enjoy should be filled with an abundant variety of fruits and veggies, and this includes both starchy and non-starchy veg.
 In fact, the latest research suggests that we should be aiming for 8-9 servings of veggies per day - as a minimum!

 You see, plant foods are the most accessible and affordable source of many of the essential vitamins and minerals we need for our overall health.
 They give us major bang for our buck!
 Their antioxidants and phytochemicals actually support our immune system and our body’s ability to detoxify all on its very own.
 That’s certainly nothing to sneeze at.

-Did you know that many of the scientifically supported diets out there today (including Paleo and the Mediterranean diets), all promote a high intake of vegetables?
+Did you know that many of the scientifically supported diets out there today, all promote a high intake of vegetables?
 This could be due to:

 so what veggies are we talking about?